MicrosoftDocs/learn/learn-pr/azure/containerize-deploy-java-app-aks/includes/1-introduction.md

 As a Java developer, you're already familiar with building apps.
 As you complete the exercises in this module, you'll use a personal Azure account.
 Make sure that you have the following resources:

 - An Azure subscription with access to create, update & remove resources.
-- Local installations of Java JDK (1.8 or later), Maven (3.0 or later), Docker CLI, Git CLI, and the Azure CLI (2.12 or later).
+- Local installations of Docker CLI, Git CLI, and the Azure CLI (2.12 or later).